ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 The rule here is that keys belong to their clockwise successor on the ring.

-Now let's say we want to visit our old friend the Aardvark.
+Now let's say our old friend the Aardvark wants to move in.
 In our particular scheme, `"aardvark"` hashes to `62`, so we repeat the same process as before:

 ![Dynamo Node Ring 3](./img/L19%20Ring%203.png)

-There is no node at location `62`, so we continue clockwise around the ring, passing go, collecting $200 until we encounter `M1`.
+There is no node at location `62`, so we continue clockwise around the ring, passing go, collecting $200 and encountering `M1`.
 So, `"aardvark"` will be stored in node `M1`.

+### Key Replication

 Dynamo also uses this scheme to decide where a key should be replicated.